March of the Falsettos: Synopsis

 It's 1979 in New York City.
-Marvin, his son Jason, his psychiatrist Mendel and his male lover Whizzer are "Four Jews In A Room Bitching" (technically, Whizzer's only "half Jewish").
-Marvin steps forward to explain his situation: he has left his wife, Trina, for Whizzer, but Marvin wants "A Tight-Knit Family" and is attempting to forge a new family situation with the addition of Whizzer, a situation that no one is happy with.
+Marvin, his son Jason, his psychiatrist Mendel and his male lover Whizzer introduce themselves, along with Marvin's ex-wife, Trina ("Four Jews in a Room Bitching").
+Marvin steps forward to explain his situation: he has left his wife, Trina, for Whizzer, but explains that he wants to and is attempting to forge a new family situation with the addition of Whizzer.

 Trina, on Marvin's recommendation, pays a visit to Mendel, where she wearily wonders how her life has turned out this way.
-Mendel, who is instantly attracted to her, tries to console her, telling her that "Love is Blind."
-Meanwhile, Marvin and Whizzer comment on their relationship: the two have very little in common, apart from the fact that they both love fighting and are insanely attracted to each other.
-Both worry that "The Thrill of First Love" is wearing off.
+Mendel, who is instantly attracted to her, tries to console her ("Tight-Knit Family/Love is Blind").
+Meanwhile, Marvin and Whizzer comment on their relationship: the two have very little in common, apart from the fact that they both love fighting and are insanely attracted to each other ("The Thrill of First Love").

-The cast presents an interlude: "Marvin at the Psychiatrist, a Three-Part Mini-Opera."
+The cast presents an interlude of Marvin at his psychiatry appointment with Mendel.
 In Part One, Mendel asks Marvin about his relationship with Whizzer and Marvin weighs the pros and cons of the relationship, ultimately concluding that he does love Whizzer.
 In Part Two, Mendel shifts the topic to Trina, and the session becomes one where Mendel, obviously aroused, interrogates Marvin about his ex-wife's bedroom habits.
-In Part Three, Marvin and Jason provide counterpoint on their strained relationship.
+In Part Three, Marvin and Jason provide counterpoint on their strained relationship ("Marvin at the Psychiatrist, a Three-Part Mini-Opera").

-Jason, who is 10, is very worried that because, as he puts it, "My Father's a Homo," that he'll turn out to be one too and is very afraid of turning out like his father.
-Because he is worried, he acts up, and "Everyone tells Jason to See a Psychiatrist" immediately, a suggestion Jason staunchly rejects.
-It is only after Whizzer softly adds his voice to that of his parents that Jason agrees to see Mendel.
+Jason, who is 10, is very worried that, because his father is gay, he will turn out similarly.
+He begins to act up.
+His parents try to convince him to see Mendel for a therapy session and fail; however, Whizzer convinces him and he agrees to see Mendel ("My Father's a Homo/Everyone tells Jason to See a Psychiatrist").

-It is very clear that Marvin is trying to pigeon-hole Whizzer into the role of homemaker, and they fight.
-Meanwhile, Trina complains to Mendel how her role in the family dynamic is being phased out as Whizzer becomes increasingly prominent in Marvin and Jason's lives as Marvin continues to insist that all participants get along together as one extended family.
-All agree that "This Had Better Come To A Stop."
+Meanwhile, Marvin is trying to pigeon-hole Whizzer into the role of homemaker, and they fight.
+Trina complains to Mendel how her role in the family dynamic is being phased out as Whizzer becomes increasingly prominent in Marvin and Jason's lives.
+Marvin, being blamed for the family's strife by both Whizzer and Trina, continues to insist that all participants get along together as one extended family ("This Had Better Come To A Stop").

-Jason is acting up again, and Trina phones Mendel frantically to "Please Come To Our House" for dinner and therapy.
-Mendel arrives and immediately charms Trina.
-He and Jason settle down for "Jason's Therapy," in which Jason frets about his future and Mendel, in a very round-about way, encourages him to simply relax and enjoy life.
-After several such dinner/sessions, Jason asks Mendel what his intentions are towards Trina, and Mendel makes "A Marriage Proposal."
-Clumsy and neurotic though he may be, he's sincere and Trina accepts him, to Marvin's fury.
-He is losing his "Tight-Knit Family (Reprise)," and also his therapist.
+Jason is acting up again, and Trina phones Mendel frantically to come for dinner and therapy.
+Mendel arrives and immediately charms Trina. ("Please Come To My House") He and Jason settle down for a therapy session in which Jason frets about his future and his similarities to his father.
+Mendel encourages him to simply relax and enjoy life.
+After several such dinners and therapy sessions, Jason asks Mendel what his romantic intentions are towards Trina, and Mendel makes a marriage proposal to Trina, which she accepts ("A Marriage Proposal").
+Marvin feels defensive over losing his family to his psychiatrist, and he and Mendel argue. ("Tight-Knit Family (Reprise)").